pubnub/pubnub-mcp-server/resources/sdk_docs/c-sharp_configuration.md

 ##### Requires Access Manager add-on

-Enable Access Manager for your key in the Admin Portal.
+Enable Access Manager in the Admin Portal to use related features.

 ##### Secure your secretKey

-SecretKey grants root permissions for Access Manager.
-Keep it server-side and secure.
+SecretKey grants permission control.
+Never expose it; use only on secure server-side platforms.
+When initialized with SecretKey, servers have full access to all channels.

-For administering Access Manager permissions, initialize with SecretKey:
+For apps administering Access Manager permissions:

 ##### Required User ID
+Always set a persistent UserId.
+If not set, you cannot connect.

 ```
 1